nikitagirase/Stars-From-Stars/README.md

 # Stars-From-Stars

-Stars from stars in python
+Stars from stars in python ,
-By using Turtle , Printing stars .
+By using Turtle .